cashmfinmoney/SWTORProfileManager/README.md

 Hey SWTOR players!
 I built a simple, no-setup-needed .exe tool that lets you save, load, and manage multiple graphics/settings profiles for SWTOR.
 Super useful if you switch between different setups (like PvP, raiding, low-end potato mode, etc).

+How to use:
+1) Run the "compiler.bat" file to create the .exe
+2) Place the "Cash's SWTOR Profile Manager.exe" somewhere convenient.
+3) Run "Cash's SWTOR Profile Manager.exe"

+Note: You can save your graphics at any time.
+Note: SWTOR must be closed to load a profile.
+Note: Enjoy!

 ✅ Features:

 💾 Save your current client_settings.ini as a named profile